PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 THEN the modal with all specifics prices fields are closed.

 IF the user clicks again to Add a specific price
 THEN all fields are reset to their default values.

-#### **List of specific prices & catalog price rules**: Lists the specific price with all the details:
+* **List of specific prices & catalog price rules**: Lists the specific price with all the details:
 ID, Rule, Combination, Currency, Country, Group, Customer, Specific price (tax excl.), Discount, Duration, Units, actions (delete, edit).
 Rule column contains “--” for a specific price.

-Here are also listed the catalog prices rules that apply to this product.
+Here are also listed the catalog prices rules that impacts this product.
 Rule column contains the name of the catalog price rule.

 * **Edit a specific price** - Button
 WHEN the user edits a specific price